 (If you want to skip all the explanation and just want to play around with some maps, then click here to see the Streamlit site)

-In my database, there were far more appearances of where the missiles landed as opposed to where they were launched from.
+In my database, there were far more appearances of where the missiles landed as opposed to where they were launched from4.
 I also knew that the maximum range of a Tochka missile is 120 kilometers.
 To get a better idea of their probable launch locations, I used a bit of Python to “draw” 120-kilometer radii around each location a Tochka missile landed in.
 This approach not only showed the range of these missiles across Ukraine, but also by coloring the areas of overlap, it shows approximately where the missiles were most likely launched from.

 Take the Tochka launches in northern Ukraine, for example.
-On its own, the database doesn’t tell us a whole lot — basically just that there were nine Tochka strikes and launchers seen in and around the northern theater.
+On its own, the database doesn’t tell us a whole lot — basically just that there were nine Tochka strikes and launchers seen in and around the northern theater5.

 But after adding the radii for these locations and coloring the areas of overlap, we can tell that the most likely launch area for many of them may have been a strip of land between the southern tip of Belarus and the center of Ukraine’s Chernihiv Oblast (basically the darkest section on this map):

 I repeated the process for the southern and eastern theaters and added a fourth map showing Russian Tochka launches in all theaters.
 I also added a link to download a csv file of my database if you’d like to add to it or analyze/visualize/play around with it yourself.